Ghirlo00/EEIOA---Midterm-repository/Midterm instructions.md

 e_CO2eq_pp
 ```

-What is the proportion of CO2 emissions in CO2e in each region's carbon footprint measured in CO2e?
+__Other request:__ What is the proportion of CO2 emissions in CO2e in each region's carbon footprint measured in CO2e?
 ```python
 # Proportion of CO2 emissions to GWP by country
 e_GWP = e_CO2 + e_CH4 + e_N2O